 Camels are vital to the Afar people and were a common sight throughout our journey, occasionally accompanied by donkeys.
 Given the vast distances to travel and the trying climate, no animal is better suited to the conditions.

 Continuing on our journey, we arrived at the salt plains which are created by the Awash River when it dries up.
 They stretch for miles and produce over 1.3 million tonnes of salt annually, close to 100% of the countries salt industry.
 In parts, the crust of the salt runs at close to 1000 metres (3280 feet) deep.

 While our vehicles waited on the salt plains for us, we sought out stunning turquoise pools and enjoyed the sun setting over the white landscape.

-For the Afar and the Tigrayan people, salt is like gold, and they come to mine the plains for ten months of the year.
-It isn’t an easy task though, with scorching temperatures of around 50 degrees Celcius (12 Farenheit) daily and long hours cutting salt bricks with an axe.
-For each 4kg (9 pounds) brick of salt they can earn the equivalent of about 5 cents and each camel can carry about 30 bricks.
+For the Afar and the Tigrayan people, salt is like gold, and they come to mine the plains for 10 months of the year.
+It isn’t an easy task though, with scorching daytime temperatures of around 50 degrees Celsius (122 Fahrenheit) daily, and long hours cutting salt bricks with an axe.
+For each 4kg (9lb) brick of salt they produce, they can earn the equivalent of about 5 cents and each camel can carry about 30 bricks.

 Once they have managed to load up their camels, it’s a walk of up to a week to get to the town where they can offload them for truck transport and sale.
 To get to that point they will walk some 25 km each day across vast plains with only bread and water for themselves, no water for long stretches for the camels, and the risk of bandits along the way.